ABOUT MOI...

 I was working absurd hours as a solopreneur, releasing music and comedy into platforms that paid peanuts (or worse).

-Not surprisingly, burnout hit hard.
+Not surprisingly, it wasn't sustainable.
 Again.
 With more health problems (this time a series of unfortunate concussions).
 Recovery took a solid year plus.

 Wake Up Call #Zwei: Art vs. Leverage